datawhores/ahd_cross_seed/README.md

 Ignore is used by fd to find what directories to disregard.
 Ignore folders will never be added as a directory during a scan.
 However sub-folders of a ignore folder be added if the ignore folder is chosen as root.
 If we chose a file to be ignored, then since we can't cd into a file that file will always be ignored.

+#### --fd
+If you want to use your own fd file use this argument is is for convience and to make running the program easier The reason you might want to do this is that this program will provide an version of fd.T his is for convience and to make running the program easier But it is not guaranted to be the newest/most optimized version.

 #### Errors